German actress Maria Paudler (1903-1990) was a popular star of the late silent cinema. She also played the leading role in the first German TV-film.

 Harry Liedtke

-She studied at the Academy of Music and Performing Arts in Prague, and at the age of 17, she began her theatre career as Gretchen in Faust.
-In 1923 Leopold Jessner invited her to Berlin to be the partner of Alexander Moissi at the Preußische Staatstheater.
+Maria Paudler was born in Bodenbach, Austria-Hungary (now Podmokly, Czech Republic) in 1903.
+She was the daughter of an architect.
+She studied at the Academy of Music and Performing Arts in Prague.
+At the age of 17, she began her theatre career as Gretchen in 'Faust'.
+In 1923, Leopold Jessner invited her to Berlin to be the partner of matinee idol Alexander Moissi at the Preußische Staatstheater.

-She then starred opposite Harry Liedtke in Der Bettelstudent/The Beggar Student (Jakob Fleck, Luise Fleck, 1927).
-Other silent films were Die weisse Spinne/The White Spider (Carl Boese, 1927), Orientexpress/Orient Express (Wilhelm Thiele, 1927), and Das letzte Fort/The Last Fort (Kurt Bernhardt/Curtis Bernhardt, 1928).
+She then starred opposite Harry Liedtke in Der Bettelstudent / The Beggar Student (Jakob Fleck, Luise Fleck, 1927).
+Other silent films were Die weisse Spinne / The White Spider (Carl Boese, 1927), Orientexpress / Orient Express (Wilhelm Thiele, 1927), and Das letzte Fort / The Last Fort (Kurt Bernhardt/Curtis Bernhardt, 1928).

-In the 1930s she concentrated on her stage work in Berlin and Vienna.
-She only played secondary parts in films like Zwei Welten/Two Worlds (Ewald André Dupont, 1930), Der falsche Ehemann/The Wrong Husband (Johannes Guter, 1931), and Junges Blut/Young Blood (Johannes Guter, 1936).
+In the 1930s, she concentrated on her stage work in Berlin and Vienna.
+She only played secondary parts in films like Zwei Welten / Two Worlds (Ewald André Dupont, 1930), Der falsche Ehemann / The Wrong Husband(Johannes Guter, 1931), and Junges Blut / Young Blood (Johannes Guter, 1936).
+She also played the leading role in the first German TV film Adrian, der Tulpendieb / Adrian, the Thief of Tulips in 1938.

 German postcard by Ross-Verlag, no. 3122/2, 1928-1929.
 Photo: Aafa Film.